sparcopen/declaring-independence/letter-from-an-editor.md

 the flipping process described in this guide.
-In spring 2017, the editors-in-chief and editorial board of the Springer-owned Journal of Algebraic Combinatorics decided to leave in order to found a new, free, open access journal called Algebraic Combinatorics.
-Our new journal started accepting submissions in the summer, published its first issue in January 2018, with the second issue to follow in a few days as I write this in March 2018.
+In spring 2017, the editors-in-chief and editorial board of the Springer-owned Journal of Algebraic Combinatorics decided to leave in order to found a new, free, open access journal called
+<a href ="https://alco.centre-mersenne.org/journals/ALCO">Algebraic Combinatorics</a>.
+Our new journal started accepting submissions in the
+summer, published its first issue in January 2018, with the second issue to follow in a few days as I write this in March 2018.